dogweather/forkful/content/en/haskell/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?
-Using a debugger means diving into your code with tools designed to inspect, pause, and manipulate a program mid-execution.
-Programmers do it to chase down bugs, understand program flow, and ensure their code is doing exactly what they expect.

 ## How to:
 Let's take a stroll with GHCi, Haskell's interactive environment that can act as a basic debugger.
 You fire it up with your Haskell code and start poking around.
 Here's an example: